terminusdb/terminusdb-blog/_posts/2020-11-11-achieving-product-market-fit.md

 tags:
   - database
 ---
-For startups, ‘Market Fit’ is crucial and can be the fine line that separates success and failure.
+For startups, ‘Product/Market Fit’ is crucial and can be the fine line that separates success and failure.
 From the get-go, a startup needs to identify the pain points of the customer and the precise problem they are addressing.
 If a business tries to address a non-existent problem or sell inferior goods that are not suitable to the market, it inevitably fails.
 Marc Andreesen, originally coined this term as ‘Product/Market Fit’ which means being in a good market with a product that can satisfy that market.

 The following challenges are faced by businesses which don't find a product/market fit: